onflow/bridged-usdc/README.md

 The contract in this repo is not yet included in the Flow emulator.
 If you want to use this contract with the emulator, you must add it to your `flow.json` and deploy it yourself.

-As is, the contract can only mint new USDC if an old `FiatToken.Vault` is passed into the `wrapFiatToken()` function.
-If you want to test with this token on the emulator, you'll either need to deploy the simplified version of `FiatToken` in this repo and mint and wrap tokens, or you will need to uncomment the lines of code in the `init()` function to mint tokens during deployment.

 ### Prerequisites